Diabetes research team

-For more information about the study, you can visit the website at www.multipeptide.co.uk or contact the research team at email@example.com.
+For more information, you can visit the MultiPepT1De study website or contact the research team at email@example.com.

 The purpose of this study is to investigate the potential beneficial effects on the kidney of a new medication for diabetes called Dapagliflozin.
 Dapagliflozin prevents glucose absorption in the kidney by blocking a glucose transporter called sodium-glucose transporter-2 (SGLT2).
 Dapagliflozin causes increased amounts of glucose being lost in the urine (glucosuria) and thereby helps lowers glucose levels in the blood.
 We will study the effects of Dapagliflozin in patients with Type 2 diabetes who have evidence of diabetic renal disease (diabetic nephropathy) to see if this treatment can help reduce kidney damage.

 If you would like to know more about this study, please contact the Guy's and St Thomas' diabetes research team at DiabetesResearch@gstt.nhs.uk, quoting 'DEER'.